 - Glue the sun in place over the cloud

 Of course, you might have your own version.
 Maybe there are birds flying over the cloud…or an airplane…or superman.
 Or perhaps yours is a rain cloud, with drops coming down.
 You do you!
 We would love to see what you make.
 I can’t wait to see what you make!

 - For little ones, pre-cut the cloud and place the holes farther apart.
 This will make the weaving a little easier.

 - To add a little bling, you can string beads onto the cloud at random intervals as you are weaving.

-- For children who are just learning to cut, snipping the washi tape is a great activity.
+- For children who are just learning to cut, tearing or snipping the washi tape is a great activity.
 If they are not ready to hold scissors, have them tear the tape.
 Meet them where they are, challenging them do go a little farther each time.
 Help them to be successful without doing it for them.
 (Soap box: When we do everything for our children we are only teaching them that we can do it better.
 Then why should they even try?)

 - Bonus step: Tape a loop of string onto the back of the project in the back to be used as a hanger.
 Instant art!